pydio/pydio-doc-howto/auth_athentication_w_your_cms.md

 [:image-popup:authentication/authentication_w_your_cms/screenshot-2013-05-13-at-11-45-57.png]

-You can choose the CMS type amongst the most well-known types (Drupal, WordPress, Joomla) or Custom, where you will enter all parameters manually.
+You can choose the CMS type amongst the most well-known types (Drupal, WordPress, Joomla) or Custom, where you will enter all the parameters manually.
 Basically, the main URL and login URL will point to the CMS root, and to a CMS page containing a login submission form.

 Auth Form ID is a specific parameter that you may have to check: the login page of your CMS MUST CONTAIN an html Form element with the id indicated here.
 The default value used here should worked by default, but you may verify that typically your CMS custom theme did not change this value.
-It is necessary if you want to have a chance the Pydio can actually authenticate users on the Pydio-side.
-Which is necessary to have the Mobile Clients working.
+It is necessary if you want to have the chance that Pydio can actually authenticate users on the Pydio-side.
+Which is necessary, to have the Mobile Clients working.

 ### Communicating between the two apps
 **The glueCode API**

 Let’s digg how the glueCode works : its role is to be inserted inside an already existing system (cms or not, but assuming they are written in PHP of course) and be able to let this system “call” Pydio authentication functions (login, logout, create/delete users, etc).

-Necessarily, if you want to call a function of such a framework as Pydio, you can’t just “require()” a file and call the function : you have to initialize the framework first, by requiring all necessary dependencies, starting the right PHP session, etc, etc. This can be very tedious, it’s a lot of work to learn the given framework, what classes are needed etc. That’s why all this code is in fact performed directly by the glueCode!
+Necessarily, if you want to call a function of such a framework as Pydio, you can’t just “require()” a file and call the function : you have to initialize the framework first, by requiring all the necessary dependencies, starting the right PHP session, etc, etc. This can be very tedious, it’s a lot of work to learn the given framework, what classes are needed etc. That’s why all this code is in fact performed directly by the glueCode!
 It can be seen as a parenthesis in your code, injecting and initializing all the Pydio framework, executing one instruction, and going out.
 The glueCode is located inside auth.remote plugin, in the file glueCode.php (good choice no?).
-So all you’ll have to do is to know the absolute (ore relative) path on your server to this file, and you’ll be ok!
+So all you’ll have to do is to know the absolute (or relative) path on your server to this file, and you’ll be ok!

 How can we pass parameters to this piece of code, like the name of a user?
 We use the PHP global scope to communicate between the two applications : before including the glueCode, you just have to declare a global array() named **$AJXP_GLUE_GLOBALS** that will contain all necessary arguments : the target function and its arguments, but also the secret key, the auth.remote plugin configuration, etc.

 **Calling glueCode sample**

-So as an example, let’s take the simplest action logout : when a user disconnects from the CMS, we want to be sure that he will also be disconnected from ajaXplorer, so we add the following lines in the CMS. **Please note the AJXP_EXEC constant** : it’s important, otherwise you’ll have an “Access not allowed” error when including glueCode.php to your code.
+So as an example, let’s take the simplest action logout : when a user disconnects from the CMS, we want to be sure that he will also be disconnected from Pydio, so we add the following lines in the CMS. **Please note the AJXP_EXEC constant** : it’s important, otherwise you’ll have an “Access not allowed” error when including glueCode.php to your code.

     $glueCode = "path/to/pydio/plugins/auth.remote/glueCode.php";
     $secret = "secret_key_passed_to_auth.remote_by_configuration";
     define('AJXP_EXEC', true);

     global $AJXP_GLUE_GLOBALS;
     $AJXP_GLUE_GLOBALS = array();
     $AJXP_GLUE_GLOBALS["secret"] = $secret;
     $AJXP_GLUE_GLOBALS["plugInAction"] = "logout";
     include($glueCode);

 ### Auth.remote actions reference
 We’ll list here the available actions made available by the glueCode.php file.
 Of course, it’s up to you to extend and write your own glueCode.php if you need more interactions with Pydio.
 As described in the previous section, the array $AJXP_GLUE_GLOBALS defined in the PHP global scope is used to pass both the action name (key “plugInAction”) and the action paramaters (other keys described).
 The output of each action is set by the glueCode as a boolean inside AJXP_GLUE_GLOBALS[“result”].